 The catalytic NH3 sensor has a range of 0 to 3% volume (0 – 30,000 ppm) and is potted into a 2” pipe fitting protruding from the back of the enclosure which connects to a coupler that is used to secure the device to a mounting pipe.
 The LPT-A-VLT-NH3-S may be mounted on the vent relief stack above the pressure relief valve using the 3/4” cast steel coupler.
 Or it can be mounted outside on the relief header, 3 to 5 feet above the roofline.
 Unless exposed to very high concentrations of ammonia for a prolonged period of time, the sensor should last 3+ years.

 The circuitry is housed in a durable, copper coated, ABS/polycarbonate enclosure that is water / dust tight (drip proof) and corrosion resistant.
 The factory installed splash guard on the (unused) front vent protects the interior from water entering the enclosure.
 A water tight gland provides a water tight conduit entry for the cable.

 The VLT is virtually maintenance free, but removal from the pipe extension will be required to access the sensor during calibration.
-Bump tests should be done monthly and a full calibration conducted yearly (unless a significant exposure incident occurs, after which additional bump tests and/or calibrations are required to ensure the device is working properly and the sensor has not been poisoned).
+A full calibration should be done every six months (unless a significant exposure incident occurs, after which additional bump tests and/or calibrations are required to ensure the device is working properly and the sensor has not been poisoned).

 Vent line systems should always be treated with extreme caution and workers should assume a relief valve could release at any time.
 Take necessary safety precautions and follow industry standard practices when installing, servicing and calibrating the VLT.